Fundamentals of Primary Care Nursing (General Practice Nursing) - AdvDip / BSc / GradCert

 Fees & How to Apply

-Tuition fees shown are for the first year of study.
-The University reserves the right to increase fees for subsequent years of study in line with increases in inflation based on the Retail Prices Index and the additional costs we incur each year to deliver our courses, maintain and develop our infrastructure and provide a range of support services, or to reflect changes in Government funding policies or changes agreed by Parliament.
+Annual and modular tuition fees shown are applicable to the first year of study.
+The University reserves the right to increase fees for subsequent years of study in line with increases in inflation (capped at 5%) or to reflect changes in Government funding policies or changes agreed by Parliament.

 - Part Time